heini208/fault_detector_spot/documentation/System_Design.md

 A significant consideration when using the manipulator is its **lack of active collision avoidance** for the gripper.
 While the arm has built-in protection to prevent collisions with the robot's own body, it will not automatically stop if its path is obstructed by an object in the environment.

-It's assumed that this is a deliberate design choice by the manufacturer, as collision avoidance would prevent the arm from performing intended physical interactions like grasping objects or pushing doors.
-However, for this project's application of non-invasive sensing, this presents a substantial risk of damaging the sensor head.
+It is assumed that this is a deliberate design choice by the manufacturer, as collision avoidance would prevent the arm from performing intended physical interactions like grasping objects or pushing doors.
+However, given this project's focus on non-invasive sensing, this presents a substantial risk of damaging the sensor head.

 While developing a robust collision avoidance system, potentially involving pre-scanning an object, planning a safe trajectory, or using vision-based reactive